szymenn/Nine-men-s-morris/README.md

-# Simple game I'm making as a university assignment
+# Simple game I'm making as an university assignment